Autodesk/maya-usd/doc/codingGuidelines.md

 #include <mayaUsd/nodes/stageData.h>
 ```

 Private project’s header files should be `#include`'d using the file name when in the same folder.
-Private headers may live in sub-directories, but they should never included using "._" or ".._" as part of a relative paths.
+Private headers may live in sub-directories, but they should never be included using "._" or ".._" as part of a relative paths.
 For example:
 ```cpp
 #include “privateUtils.h"
 #include “pvt/helperFunctions.h"